 - 1/2 cup chocolate or peanut butter chips (I used ½ peanut butter chips, ½ chocolate chips)

 - Preheat oven to 350 degrees F. Line 12 muffin cups with liners and spray the inside of the liners with nonstick cooking spray

-- In large bowl, whisk together almond meal, oat flour, baking soda, sea salt, cinnamon
+In large bowl, whisk together almond flour, oat flour, baking soda, sea salt and cinnamon

 - In a separate bowl, mix together mashed bananas, eggs, ACV, vanilla extract, almond butter, almond milk.